Stock Market Prediction via Deep Learning Techniques: A Survey

-\textbf{Graph Convolutional Network (GCN).} GCNs are the generalization of CNN to the graph data.
-GCNs often combine with other deep learning models.
-Chen and Wei \cite{chen2018incorporating} proposed a pipeline prediction model to integrate the relationship among corporations.
-Furthermore, they proposed a joint prediction model based on the GCN model to form the whole network by integrating more unconnected companies.
-In the graph, each corporation is abstracted as a node, and each edge connecting two nodes represents the relationship between corporations.
-The weights of edges stand for the shareholding ratio between two corporations.
-With the LSTM-based encoder layer, which can encode the historical features of corporations, GCN produces the most impressive performance.
-Similarly, Li et al. \cite{li2021modeling} proposed an LSTM Relational Graph Convolutional Network (LSTM-RGCN) model to handle the positive and negative correlation among stocks.
-The correlation matrix among companies is calculated based on historical market data and shows the connection between companies.
-The LSTM mechanism added to RGCN layers relieves the over-smoothing problem in predicting overnight stock price movement.
-A novel Gated temporal convolution is introduced to learn the temporal evolution of stock features.
+\textbf{Graph Convolutional Network (GCN).} GCN is a type of deep learning model that are specifically designed to handle graph data, which uses graph convolutional layers to extract features from the graph and make predictions based on the relationships between nodes in the graph.
+GCN is often combined with other deep learning models.
+For example, Chen and Wei \cite{chen2018incorporating} proposed a pipeline prediction model that integrates the relationships between corporations by using a GCN model.
+In this model, each corporation is represented as a node in the graph, with edges representing the relationships between corporations and the weights of those edges representing the shareholding ratios.
+Additionally, the LSTM-based encoder layer is used to encode historical features of corporations, resulting in improved performance.
+Similarly, Li et al. \cite{li2021modeling} proposed an LSTM Relational Graph Convolutional Network (LSTM-RGCN) model that handles both positive and negative correlations among stocks.
+The correlation matrix between companies is calculated based on historical market data, and the LSTM mechanism added to the RGCN layers helps to alleviate the over-smoothing problem when predicting overnight stock price movements.
+A novel Gated temporal convolution is also introduced to learn the temporal evolution of stock features.